gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/docs/best-practices.md

 When you need to load some data for your component/hook from the backend (except executions), you might be tempted to just use the `useBackend` hook and call it directly.
 While this will work and is not inherently wrong, often, a better solution is to write a Query for this.
-That way the results are
+That way the results

--   cached automatically between Query runs improving performance for repeated queries for the same items
+-   can be cached automatically between Query runs improving performance for repeated queries for the same items (see `createCachedQueryService`)
--   reusable from anywhere in the component
+-   are reusable from anywhere in the Dashboard component

 To make using the Query simpler in your component/hook, there is the `useDashboardQueryProcessing` hook.